Fall: Oct 20, 2020

 The Needham Education Foundation Supports Innovation and Enrichment

-Possibilities can become reality through funding from the NEF.
-We encourage Needham public school educators, administrators, and community members—including students and parents—to apply.
+Creative ideas come to life with funding from the NEF.
+We encourage Needham public school educators, administrators, and community members—including students and parents—to apply for a grant to benefit Needham Public School students.

-The NEF seeks applications for creative programs that connect with current curriculum or the district goals in meaningful ways.
+The NEF seeks applications for innovative programs that connect with current curriculum or the district goals in meaningful ways.
 We encourage proposals that are innovative, enriching, collaborative, impactful, and/or sustainable.
-(See our Guidelines for Success for more about what we fund.)
+(See our Guidelines for Success for more about what we do and don’t fund.)

 Large Grants ~ up to $15,000